 Billie or DSC – What Should You Choose?

-I think it’s pretty obvious that Billie is the company I personally liked the most.
+I think it’s pretty obvious that Billie is the company I personally liked the most – except for the rusting issue.
 With that said, I think they both offer a good product – it just depends on what you want.

 Billie is designed specifically for women – the razors are designed with a woman’s unique shaving needs in mind, and I definitely felt like the razor worked much better with me than Dollar Shave Club.

-Like I said above, I did feel like the DSC did provide a closer shave, so if that’s important to you – definitely go with them.
+Like I said above, I did feel like the DSC did provide a closer shave, and I didn’t have to shave as frequently.
 But for the most part, I think that Billie offers a more comfortable shave and better value.

 If you are a man, though, I think I would definitely choose DSC 🙂